 Introduction to MASW Acquisition and Processing

-The Active MASW method (Figure 1) was first introduced in Geophysics (Park et al., 1999).
+The Active MASW method (Figure 1) was first introduced in The Leading Edge (Miller et al., 1999).
 It is the conventional mode of survey using an active seismic source (e.g., a sledge hammer) and a linear receiver array, collecting data in a roll-along mode.
 The two passive methods utilize surface waves generated passively from ambient cultural (and natural) activities such as traffic (and thunder, tidal motion, atmospheric pressure change, etc.).

 Figure 1--Active MASW method.
 More information is available on "Active MASW."